**UPDATED: March 2022

 Pandemic Food Truck Adventures

 Not wanting to be a hog, I shared the adventures on Instagram so that you could also track down these meals on wheels – and you guys loved it!
 The number of messages you sent about which ones you tried or food truck adventures you’ve had in other cities blew me away.
-This gigantic Waterloo Region food trucks guide is for you.
+This gigantic and complete Waterloo Region food trucks guide is for you.
 I hope that this roundup will keep those tastebuds salivating and those adventures rolling this summer.
 Enjoy and happy eating, fellow foodies!

 Nadia Dragusanu and her husband, Sebastian, began their foodie adventures with Café du Monde in 2012 as a way to share all of their favourites from around the world.
 They are a triple threat business with catering, a storefront in Cambridge, and their food truck.
 With a focus on natural and local ingredients their food is fresh and delightful.
 Even their sauces, jams, and crêpe fillings are handmade (except for the Nutella).
 The mixed berry sauce on the Cannoli Crêpe I had was divine.

-The Café du Monde food truck was the first one I visited last year and it was the perfect way to start.
+The Café du Monde Cambridge food truck was the first one I visited last year and it was the perfect way to start.
 Nadia was super friendly and even through her mask I could tell she was smiling.
 We quickly bonded over travel and food.
 I’m very much looking forward to visiting her food truck again to eat more of her sweet and savoury French crêpes!

 Tara’s Suggestion: Cannoli Crêpe